-For each of these ways, we will discuss some aspects and give an overview of the different methods used in practice.
+We will discuss some aspects and give an overview of the different methods used in practice.

 Given just a sequence, de novo foldings algorithms as, e.g., Nussinov and Zuker, compute a secondary structure.

 Problems with de novo folding:

 - Often wrong (too simplistic models, too many parameters, . . .) - Lots of optimal structures (and even more suboptimal ones)